fatemabhayani/ATM/phase2/phase2/README.txt

 ------------------------HOW TO RUN THE PROGRAM?---------------------------- Run EntryDisplay.java to run the entire program.
 To load the program with tellers and a few users, run the main method in DataSaver.java before running EntryDisplay.
-To view the functionality of Investments, run the demo in the main method of InvestmentAccount.java.
+When running this, comment out the lines 24-31 and 123 in DataSaver to avoid writing Investment account information.
+If you would like to see the functionality of investments, there is a demo in the main method of InvestmentAccount.java.

+The main method in DataSaver loads the ATM with user "yes" (with password "yes") who has one of each account type.
+The savings account has account number 0, the chequing account has account number 1, and so on.
+These are the account numbers used in making transactions.
+Before making a deposit ensure that deposits.txt has the correct text in the file.
+This also loads the ATM with 5 bank tellers.
+You will also have to change the file location in DepositDisplay.java (line 29) to "phase2/phase2/Data/deposits.txt".

 ------------------------HOW TO ACCESS THE BANK EMPLOYEE ACCOUNTS?------------------------ The bank manager and 5 bank tellers already have accounts set up.
 To access the bank manager, enter